Raising the Bar in Kayak Design and Performance:

 Ergonomics: From a single, uncomfortable position to the freedom to choose from a variety of ergonomic positions

-2. THE MODERN L KAYAKING POSITION – TRYING TO SOLVE A PROBLEM BY CREATING ANOTHER
+4. VARIATIONS ON THE L POSITION – TRYING TO DEAL WITH A PROBLEM BY CREATING DIFFERENT ONES